 If you are new to carp fishing or helicpoter rigs, preparing your own leadcore can be quite the pain and splicing it the wrong way can actually cost you fish.

 That is why I recommend using ready-tied leadcores.
 They have a really high quality and you can fish them with confidence.
 It also saves you a lot of time, as you don’t have to rig up everything yourself.
-It is also pretty rare to loose helicopter rig set-ups, which means that investing a little extra money in ready-tied leadcores is absolutely worth it.
+It is also pretty rare to lose helicopter rig set-ups, which means that investing a little extra money in ready-tied leadcores is absolutely worth it.

 When fishing the helicopter rig in weed or silt, using gripper weights is strongly recommended.